 Once you become familiar with the categories, it’s important to pay attention to how often the item you’re considering purchasing will sell.
 The faster your item sells, the faster you can re-invest your money and grow your business.

 Amazon best seller ranks are one of the only pieces of information that Amazon provides us when it comes to knowing how often an item is selling.
-Ranks can be found on the product detail page or on one of your scouting apps.
+You can find the sales rank of an item in a couple of places.

 It’s important to note that ranks are not treated the same for every category; a rank of 30,000 in Toys means something totally different than a rank of 30,000 in Baby, for example.
 This is because there are a lot more toys being sold on Amazon than there are baby products.

-In The Selling Family Vault, we provide a list of our “comfort zone” rankings for different categories.
+In the Amazon Boot Camp, we provide a list of our “comfort zone” rankings for different categories.
 These are the rankings at which we don’t second-guess a purchase.

 You also need to understand that rankings are considered a snapshot.
 They are updated constantly and merely tell you how recently a product sold.